StephenGunn/jovian/src/content/posts/ssr-theme-no-flash.md

 [use a custom](https://github.com/svecosystem/mode-watcher/blob/main/packages/mode-watcher/src/lib/components/mode-watcher-full.svelte#L24)
 script injector to run in the browser before the first render.

 I'll honestly just use that in the future unless I need the cookie for some reason.

-I'm changing the post this fact.
+But I'll leave this post up for those who want to use cookies.

 ## Why SSR is (maybe) needed